akshayvinchurkar/Wp-Rest-Api/README.md

 [Atom](https://atom.io/)
 [WordPress REST api plugin](https://wordpress.org/plugins/json-rest-api/)

-if you more interested in Electron go github and search for jlord she is in the team of atom you can say she is more expert in that sense well if you want to talk to me you can go to twitter and find for @AkshayKanya i am there always
+If you are interested in Electron visit Github and follow jlord she is in the dev team of Atom to keep up with all the new updates.
+You can tweet me @AkshayKanya to discuss more about this.